 PMGY welcomes volunteers with wildlife in Thailand of all nationalities, religions and backgrounds.
-The minimum age to join the program is 18 and there is no upper age limit.
+The minimum age to join the program is 18 (or 14 years old with parents) and there is no upper age limit.
 Furthermore, all volunteers need to have a good level of English, although it does not need to be your first language.
 Of course, you do not need to speak Thai.
 However, you will find that learning a few words in your days with us in Thailand will go a long way.

 All volunteers with wildlife in Thailand must be able to provide a clean criminal background check in advance of volunteering with us abroad.
 Thus, we are unable to accept anyone who has any previous criminal convictions.
 In general, no formal experience or qualifications are required for the projects, just lots of energy, enthusiasm and preparation!
 However, medical and healthcare projects usually require additional documentation before participation begins in-country.

 Volunteering overseas can be both physically and mentally challenging.
 Therefore, all participants must be fit in both areas.
 Consequently, if you have any medical/mental health conditions that may affect your participation overseas, then these must be declared to us during your online application.
 If you have any queries regarding your suitability to participate, we recommend that you contact us before committing to the program.

 What date should I arrive and leave the Thailand volunteer program?

 For your volunteer trip to Thailand, you should book your flights to either Suvarnabhumi (Bangkok) Airport (BKK) or Don Mueang Airport (DMK) Airport in Bangkok on the Sunday start date.
 You will be met at the airport by a member of the local team or an appointed driver, who will be holding a named sign.
 They will take you to your accommodation where you will spend the rest of your day at leisure.